-So with the multitude of picturesque Colorado wedding venues throughout the state, how do you go about choosing one for your wedding?
+Colorado is one of the most naturally-beautiful places in the world.
+The majestic Rocky Mountains comprise approximately fifty percent of the Centennial State, which makes for an outdoor enthusiast’s paradise.
+It also makes Colorado one hell of a good place to have a wedding.
+So, with the multitude of picturesque wedding venues throughout the state, how do you go about choosing one for your wedding?
 Where do you even start your search?
 That’s the question I had to ask myself before sitting down to create this list.
-With so many amazing options, it’s no easy task to narrow it down to ten, let alone just one.
+With so many amazing options, it’s no easy task to narrow down the best Colorado wedding venues.

 Without further ado, here is our list of the top 10 best Colorado wedding venues (in no particular order).

 Purgatory is a ski resort situated just north of Durango in the San Juan Mountain Range.
 It’s a long drive from Denver, but it’s well worth the journey if you’re in the market for a Durango wedding.
 In fact, its remoteness is what makes it so magical.
 There’s a feeling of isolation that provides a really cool vibe for the weddings here.
-Also, it’s so far from any sort of light pollution that’s it’s the perfect location to capture photos of the stars, like we did at Jamie and Eric’s Purgatory Resort wedding.
+Also, it’s so far from any sort of light pollution that’s it’s the perfect location to capture photos of the stars, like we for this Purgatory wedding.

 Located just outside of Vail, between Red Cliff and Leadville, Camp Hale was developed during World War II as a training facility for the 10th Mountain Division, a specialized infantry trained for fighting in mountainous and arctic conditions.
 And now you can have your Vail wedding there.
 How.
 Cool.
 Is.
 That?
 Check out Kelly and Chris’s epic Camp Hale wedding to get just a taste of the views from this epic Colorado venue.